TommyC81/TPF2-LineManager/README.md

 * **Use OS time based sampling** - By default, a sample/update is triggered when in-game month changes.
 This spreads sampling/updates out in a reasonable way to collect sensible line data, regardless of in-game speed.
 However, if you, for instance, use a mod that freezes game time, then you can select this option - updates will then be triggered at regular intervals, around every 30 seconds.
-NOTE: Using any other in-game date progression than 1x is EXPERIMENTAL
+NOTE: Using any other in-game date progression (date speed) than 1x is _EXPERIMENTAL_.
 * **PASSENGER/CARGO - ROAD/TRAM/RAIL/WATER/AIR** - Enables/disables automatic line vehicle management for an entire
   category.
 Select as desired.
 By default, everything except RAIL is selected.
 * **Debugging** - Enables/disables additional debugging output in the in-game console.